rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 kubectl cluster-info --context kind-kubevirt
 ```

 We should get our cluster info.
-Kind will automatically make this our Kubernetes context.
+KIND will automatically make this our Kubernetes context.

 ```bash
 Kubernetes control plane is running at https://127.0.0.1:58905